 Allergies to venoms from stinging insects are one of the most common causes of severe allergic reactions in Australia, and cause more deaths than shark attacks, yet they are rarely reported.
 Symptoms include an all-over rash, swelling of tongue or throat, difficulty breathing, abdominal pain, diarrhoea, vomiting or a drop in blood pressure.

-A $10,000 grant has been awarded to a research project that will assess whether treatment for allergic reactions to Jack Jumper Ant stings is effective.
+In 2016 $10,000 grant was awarded to a research project that will assess whether treatment for allergic reactions to Jack Jumper Ant stings is effective.
 The Chief Investigator is Dr Pravin Hissaria, with Professor Bob Heddle and Dr Adriana (Thanh-Thai) Le on the project team based at SA Pathology in Adelaide.
-The title of the project is "Assessment of the Basophil Activation Test as a tool for monitoring therapeutic responses to Jack Jumper Ant Venom Immunotherapy".

 Allergic reactions to the Jack Jumper Ant are a uniquely Australian problem.
 Jack Jumper Ants (also known as Hopper Ants because of their jerky movements) live in underground nests.
 They are aggressive and often hunt alone.
 Allergy to Jack Jumper Ant venom is one of the most common causes of insect sting anaphylaxis in southern and eastern Australia.
 Around 3% of the population of Tasmania has experienced immediate, generalised allergic reactions to Jack Jumper Ant stings and about half of these reactions were potentially life threatening.
 Those most at risk are older people or those with severe breathing difficulties.
 This is also a problem that impacts people living and working in rural and outer urban areas.